 How are officials assigned?

 Every official is required to provide at least one contact email address, which may be the official’s own or that of a parent/guardian.
 (A parent or guardian of an official under 18 years of age must be copied on all communication with the official.)
 The Assigner HL/DS and the Assigner Rep will send periodic schedule updates to all officials, inviting recipients of the message to reply indicating which games they (or their children) are available to work.
 Openings are filled in order of reply: those officials/parents who reply first will be most likely to get their preferred shifts.
-Note that referees may only officiate games involving players in divisions below their own (e.g. a Midget-aged referee may only officiate games in Bantam and below); there is no such restriction on timekeepers.
+Note that referees may only officiate games involving players in divisions below their own.
+Further, they must be two years older than the oldest player participating in the game they are officiating.
+There are no such restrictions on timekeepers.

 What is expected of officials?